prasantmahato/prasantmahato/README.md

 - 👯 I’m looking to collaborate on backend development and projects.
 - 👍 Looking for opportunities to join as an intern/full time in web development fields.
 - 💬 Ask me about anything
-- ⚡ Fun fact: I love to dive deep, even in water :wink:
+- ⚡ Fun fact: I love diving deep, even in water :wink:

 <br/>